FrancescaSrc/AzureND/project1/WRITEUP.md

 # Solution choice: App Service

-In the choice of the type of solution, some key points are to be considered:
+In choosing the type of solution, some key points have been considered:

-- Deploying a simple webapp with potential growth
+- We are deploying a simple webapp with potential growth
 - Scaling up of processing power might be a concern for later
 - Cost-consciousness over speed and scalability
 - Good response
-- Deployment with Python and Github, no other special needs
+- Quick deployment cycle with Python and Github, no other special needs

-I would choose an App Service in this situation.
-Lightweight APIs tend to be well-suited to App Services over VMs, and won't approach the size limit for App Services very easily.
-Additionally, App Services cost less than VMs do.
-Lastly, since the ability to scale quickly is less of a concern, we don't need to factor that into the analysis.

 I have chosen an App Service for the current deployment.
 The App Service is much cheaper and more flexible for lightweight webapps such as the one I implemented.
 The webapp will not approach the size limit for App Services very quickly as it runs on 1 vCPU with 5GB of RAM.
-By the time it will need more than 4 vCPUs and a max of 14GB of RAM, the app will be probably be very different with other functionalities in place and more users.
+By the time it will need more than 4 vCPUs and a max of 14GB of RAM, the app will be probably be very different with new and more complex functionalities in place and a lot more users.
 This makes App Services a beter choice for now.
 Additionally, App Services cost less than VMs do.
-Lastly, since the ability to scale quickly is less of a concern in this development fase, we don't need to consider that in the analysis of the current situation.
+Lastly, since the ability to scale quickly is less of a concern in this development phase, we don't need to consider that in the analysis of the current situation.

 ### App changes that would change my choice to VMs